Who We Are

 Since 1965, Monticello Area Community Action Agency (MACAA) has worked alongside individuals and families across Central Virginia to reduce poverty and expand opportunity.
 Founded in response to the War on Poverty, MACAA was built on a simple but powerful belief: local communities are best positioned to create meaningful solutions to local challenges.

-As a community-driven nonprofit organization, we partner with children, teens, and adults to remove barriers and build pathways toward long-term stability.
-Through essential services, education, advocacy, and direct support, we help individuals strengthen their independence, improve their well-being, and move toward economic security.
-For nearly 60 years, MACAA has remained rooted in partnership, dignity, and the belief that every individual deserves the opportunity to thrive.
+As a community-driven nonprofit organization, we partner with families to remove barriers and help them build pathways toward long-term stability.
+Through essential services, education, advocacy, and direct support, we help families strengthen their independence, improve their well-being, and move toward economic security.
+For over 60 years, MACAA has remained rooted in partnership, dignity, and the belief that every individual deserves the opportunity to thrive.

 MACAA proudly serves the City of Charlottesville and the Counties of Albemarle, Fluvanna, Nelson, and Louisa.